hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

     return tar_dataset
 ```

 Using the `reproject_raster` function in a *Python*  script requires a source dataset and another (orientation) dataset with the new coordinate system into which the source dataset will be projected.
 The following example shows how to project the *Froude* number raster created above into the `EPSG=3857` coordinate system for viewing it in *QGIS* on the *Google Satellite* base map ([recall base map usage in *QGIS*](geo_software.html#basemap)).
-As orientation data set we use `web_frame.tif`, which was created on the *Google Satellite* base map.
+For an orientation dataset, we use `web_frame.tif`, which was created on the *Google Satellite* base map.

-With the `get_srs` function that automatically detects the raster projection and spatial reference system we can use the `create_raster` function to reproject the above-created `Fr1000cfs.tif` raster (e.g., to `epsg=4326`).
+With the `get_srs` function that automatically detects the raster projection and spatial reference system, we can use the `create_raster` function to reproject the above-created `Fr1000cfs.tif` raster (e.g., onto `epsg=4326`).

 ```python